Public image of Donald Trump

-Donald Trump and Kim Jong Un.
+Donald Trump and Kim Jong Un in 2018.
 Trump stated that the number of cameras at the summit press line exceeded those at the Emmy Awards.

-Donald Trump, having previously served as the 45th US president and currently as the 47th, has elicited highly polarized public perceptions about his performance as a head of state and largely controversial opinions about his temperament and personal conduct while in office.
+Donald Trump, the 45th and 47th president of the United States, has elicited highly polarized public perceptions about his performance as a head of state and largely controversial opinions about his temperament and personal conduct while in office.

 Before entering politics, he was a businessman and television personality famous for his image as a real estate tycoon.
-Viewed as an authentic figure by many of his supporters, Trump was not viewed as a serious contender during the 2016 presidential campaign.
+Viewed as an authentic figure by many of his supporters, Trump was not initially viewed as a serious contender during the 2016 presidential campaign.

 He has been named Time Person of the Year, Financial Times Person of the Year and Forbes second most powerful world leader in 2016, and Time Person of the Year again in 2024.

 Wealth and success

 During his career as a businessman, Trump had an image of "the epitome of entrepreneurial success and glamour", which he advanced by hosting The Apprentice.

 Trump's first book, The Art of the Deal, published in 1987, was a New York Times Best Seller.
 According to The New Yorker, "The book expanded Trump's renown far beyond New York City, making him an emblem of the successful tycoon."
 The book features an image Trump has promoted as a self-made man.
 This image of Trump as a billionaire self-made man supported his populist appeal in the 2016 election and during his first presidency.